ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 ---

-**Note on the use of GPT**: This is an article that I tried more aggresive revise from ChatGPT.
-It has shortened the article and improved the flow, so significantly that I felt sacrificing authenticity worth it.
-The whole editing process is available in the footnote pull request. [^pr]
+**Note on the Use of GPT**: In this article, I relied on a more intensive editing pass from ChatGPT.
+Although it shortened the text and enhanced its flow, I recognize that some authenticity was sacrificed.
+On balance, I found the trade-off worthwhile.
+The complete editing process is documented in the footnote pull request. [^pr]

 [^vibe]: https://x.com/karpathy/status/1886192184808149383